cloudpipe/pycon2015-workshop/README.md

 pip install vac
 ```

 :warning: If you already had multyvac installed, you'll likely want to delete ~/.multyvac.
-Note that installing vac does overwrite the multyvac package. :warning:
+Also note that installing vac does overwrite the multyvac package.

 ## Simple demo